unraid/docs/docs/unraid-os/manual/storage-management.md

 **NOTE:**

-You cannot add a parity disk(s) and data disIs) at the same time in a single operation.
+You cannot add a parity disk(s) and data disk(s) at the same time in a single operation.
 This needs to be split into two separate steps, one to add parity and the other to add additional data space.